artumino/VRScreenCap/README.md

 The feed should then be visible on a curved screen.
 In case the video feed freezes, restart VRScreenCap.
 Some VR runtimes don't seem to allow for screen recentering, a future update will probably take care of this in-app.

+### Recentering
+You can recenter the viewer at any point in time by holding one or two hand controller near the HMD for more than 3 seconds.
+Doing it with one hand will keep the screen locked to the horizon, while using two hands will allow you to also change the screen's pitch.
+Recentering can also be triggered by selecting the proper options from the menu in the icon tray.

 **ATTENTION**: VRScreenCap doesn't open any window on the desktop, it only appears as a tray icon (and in your VR runtime's dashboard).